Gluten enteropathy in patients with dermatitis herpetiformis

 - Dry skin

-Patients with coeliac disease sometimes suffer from other autoimmune conditions possibly associated with gluten intolerance.
-These include insulin-dependent diabetes mellitus, thyroiditis, autoimmune hepatitis, Sjögren's syndrome, Addison disease, atrophic gastritis, alopecia areata, vitiligo, and urticaria.
+Patients with gluten enteropathy or coeliac disease sometimes suffer from other autoimmune conditions possibly associated with gluten intolerance.
+These include insulin-dependent diabetes mellitus, thyroiditis, autoimmune hepatitis, Sjögren syndrome, Addison disease, atrophic gastritis, alopecia areata, vitiligo, and urticaria.

 Non-Hodgkin lymphoma, affecting the intestines or any part of the body, is a serious complication of gluten enteropathy but is fortunately rare, affecting less than 1% of patients.